tytydraco/yessleep/out/Clean.md

 Wow.
 I don't even know where to start.

 Thank you for the report.
 I knew it was bad, but seeing it all written down really drives it home.
 I noticed that the report didn't have pictures of the study.
 Are you sure that it said "Birdy Boy"?
 I'll be out there soon anyway to see for myself, but I just had to ask.

 I can't believe it, to be honest.
 I'm surprised Aunt Elle would remember that nickname.
 I mean, I didn't even remember until I read your email.
-I can't think why she would write it down like that.
+I was only there for a couple of summers.
+It's because of my middle name, Jay.
+Wow.
+What a throwback.
+And how fucking sad, also.
+I wish I had just called more.

-The plan outlined in the report looks great.
+Anyway, plan outlined in the report looks great.
 And feel free to go ahead and toss the jars.

 Thanks,